ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 If a phase/step does not explicitly make a player the active player, no player is active and therefore players may not take actions (such as playing cards).

-- Note: We may try at some point making it so no cards/abilities can trigger during the draw phase or pre round phase
-	- ~~During the Pre Round phase, no card effects can occur.~~
 ---
 ## Combat
 During the main phase, while you are the active player and there are no unresolved effects, as a universal action you may start an attack by declaring your attackers.